lit/lit/packages/labs/react/README.md

 its available properties.
 Then any React `props` passed with property names are set on the custom element as properties and not attributes.

-For events, `createReactComponent` accepts a mapping of React event prop names to events fired by the custom element.
+For events, `createComponent` accepts a mapping of React event prop names to events fired by the custom element.
 For example passing `{onfoo: 'foo'}` means a function passed via a `prop` named `onfoo` will be called when the custom element fires the foo event with the event as an argument.